htdebeer/pandocomatic/index.md

     template: hello-template.html
 ```

-Besides the `pandoc` section to configure the pandoc conversion,
+Besides the `pandoc` property to configure the pandoc conversion,
 *pandocomatic templates* can also contain a list of **preprocessors**
-and **postprocessors**.
-Preprocessors are run before the document is
+and a list of **postprocessors**.
+Preprocessors are run before the
-converted with pandoc and postprocessors are run afterwards:
+document is converted with pandoc and postprocessors are run afterwards
+(see the Figure below):

 ![How pandocomatic works: a simple
 conversion](documentation/images/simple_conversion.svg)